cnwiki/cnwiki-backup/en/nationalismdb.md

     # Online Movements

     - In an email to Joshua Wong, a Hong Kong pro-democracy activist, a wolf warrior cusses at him but [accidentally curses his own family](/en/nationalismdb/wolf-warrior-emails-joshua-wong-over-animal-crossing)
     - [A Zhihu user shares his tactics to sow discord against the American establishment](/en/nationalismdb/a-ccp-shills-guide-to-trolling-on-reddit) on Reddit.
-He gets promptly exposed on /r/China, where his tactics were derived as being weak and ineffective.
+He gets promptly exposed on /r/China, where his tactics were derided as weak and ineffective.
     - Chinese state media fan the flames of hate against Fan Jiayan, a writer of Chinese descent for the New Yorker.
 Wolf warriors subsequently inundate her with hate mail.
     - Fans of Sun Yang, the now disgraced Chinese swimming medalist, carry out a campaign of hate and fear against the family of Australian swimmer Mack Horton.